Awards & Scholarships

-A scholarship awarded to 40,000 students.
+A scholarship was awarded to 40,000 students.
 Oregon's largest state-funded, need-based grant program for college students.

 Horatio Alger Association Scholarship August 2014

-The Horatio Alger Association, who assists high school students who have faced and overcome great obstacles to pursue their dreams through higher education.
-The program awards students who have exhibited determination, integrity and perseverance in overcoming adversity, as well as critical financial need.
+The Horatio Alger Association assists high school students who have faced and overcome great obstacles to pursue their dreams through higher education.
+The program awards students with determination, integrity, and perseverance in overcoming adversity and critical financial needs.

 Gates Millennium Scholars Program, April 2014

-The GMS program promotes academic excellence and provides an opportunity for outstanding minority students with significant financial need to reach their highest potential by developing a diversified cadre of future leaders for America by facilitating successful completion of bachelor’s, masters, and doctoral degrees.
+The GMS program promotes academic excellence and provides an opportunity for outstanding minority students with significant financial needs to reach their highest potential by developing a diversified cadre of future leaders for America by facilitating the successful completion of bachelor’s, master's, and doctoral degrees.

 Jim Thorpe Spirit Award, March 2014